oAGoulart/awesome-nollm/README.md

 - [Neovim](https://github.com/neovim/neovim) - Vim-fork focused on extensibility and usability.
 - [TeXworks](https://www.tug.org/texworks/) - The working environment for the TeX world.
   _Note: both [TeX Live](https://tug.org/texlive/) and [MiKTeX](https://miktex.org) include TeXworks for Windows._

+## GIS
+- [uMap](https://umap.openstreetmap.fr/en/about/) - Create layered maps that can be embbeded on any site.